time-sliders/note/mysql/innodb/Innodb锁与事务模型(官方文档).md

 原文地址: [InnoDB Transaction Model](https://dev.mysql.com/doc/refman/8.0/en/innodb-transaction-model.html)

-In the `InnoDB` transaction model, the goal is to combine the best properties of a [multi-versioning](https://dev.mysql.com/doc/refman/8.0/en/glossary.html#glos_mvcc) database with traditional传统的 two-phase locking. `InnoDB` performs locking at the row level and runs queries as nonlocking [consistent reads](https://dev.mysql.com/doc/refman/8.0/en/glossary.html#glos_consistent_read) by default, in the style of Oracle.
+In the `InnoDB` transaction model, the goal is to combine the best properties of a [multi-versioning](https://dev.mysql.com/doc/refman/8.0/en/glossary.html#glos_mvcc) database with traditional传统的 two-phase locking. `InnoDB` **performs locking at the row level and runs queries as nonlocking [consistent reads](https://dev.mysql.com/doc/refman/8.0/en/glossary.html#glos_consistent_read) by default**, in the style of Oracle.
 The lock information in `InnoDB` is stored space-efficiently so that lock escalation升级 is not needed.
 Typically, several users are permitted to lock every row in `InnoDB` tables, or any random subset of the rows, without causing `InnoDB` memory exhaustion耗尽.

 > consistent read  一致读
 >